-Unfortunately, despite all advantages even the best software cannot simulate the real world in his perfect.
+Unfortunately, despite all advantages, even the best software cannot simulate the real world perfectly.

 Start Using TurtleBot in Gazebo Simulator!

 We use Gazebo simulation platform in this tutorial.
-Gazebo supports ROS and maintained by Open Source Robotics Foundation.
+Gazebo supports ROS and is maintained by Open Robotics.
 Gazebo is an open source software platform for which anyone can develop a plug-in with model components.
 Gazebo can simulate complex systems.
 For instance, several robots with objects in their environments.
 It is used especially in developing robots used in interaction, to lift or grab objects, to push, or for any other activity which requires recognition and localization in space.